sespy/researchcomputing.io-hugo/content/_index.md

 ---
 title: "Welcome to ResearchComputing.io"
 ---
-Welcome researchcomputing.io, a source for basic science and lifescience resources for the research IT community.
+Welcome researchcomputing.io, a source for basic sciences and life-sciences resources for the research IT community.